epic-unicorn/Scroller/README.md

 # Scroller
-Use &lt;alt> and scroll wheel to control your volume.
+Use &lt;SHIFT> and scroll wheel to control your volume.

 ![Screenshot](Example1.jpg)
 ![Screenshot](Example2.jpg)